Sjoerd82/defender-headunit/sources/README.md

 Every source is defined by a Source Plugin.
 Source plugins are Python classes.

 Every source has 1 or more subsources.
 Subsources are cycled through using a source button or source selector.
-The decision to divide a source into subsources must therefore not taken too lightly.

 Subsources should be used to divide groups of music sources under a common source.

-For example, The stations of an FM radio source could be configured as subsources.
+*Example:* The stations of an FM radio source could be configured as subsources.
 This however, would require the user to cycle through a lot of sources to get to a different type of source and is very counter-intuitive.
 To select radio stations it's more intuitive to use "seek" and "next" buttons.
 A media source however, could create a subsource for every connected drive.

 In some cases you want to have multiple sources for a single music provider, as is the case with MPD.
 For these cases we create a base Plugin Class to base several plugin sources on.

-For example, "Local Music", "Media" and "Internet Radio" are all based on MPD, but have their own source plugin.
+*Example:* "Local Music", "Media" and "Internet Radio" are all based on MPD, but have their own source plugin.

 Source plugins are implemented using YAPSY, a lightweight plugin system.